nasa/cumulus/docs/features/producer_granule_id_duplication.md

 #### *Ingest Workflows Not Using Unique Identifiers*

-For 'existing' ingest workflows/processes, the only functional changes involve the framework populating the granule's `producerGranuleId` granule field with the value from the `granuleId` field if one is not provided.
+For existing ingest workflows/processes, the only functional changes are:

+* The framework (post workflow event driven writes) populating a granule's `producerGranuleId` granule field with the value from the `granuleId` field if one is not provided as part of the ingest workflow.
+* CMR update task components will update the CMR metadata to include the new `producerGranuleId` in the CMR metadata

 ---